• Skip to primary navigation

 How do you clean mussels?

-If any mussels are open when you are cleaning them, and don't close when you tap them, discard them.
+If any mussels are open when you are cleaning them, and don't close when you tap them, discard them, and throw away any if their shells are broken.

 Can you use frozen mussels?

-It's best to use fresh mussels for this recipe, but you can use frozen if that's all you have access too.
-Thaw them fully before cleaning them, and pick out any with damaged or broken shells.
+It's best to use fresh mussels for this recipe, but you can use frozen if that's what have access too.
+Thaw them fully in the fridge overnight before cleaning them, and pick out any with damaged or broken shells.

 When are mussels in season?